kubestellar/kubestellar/docs/content/Contribution guidelines/operations/code-management.md

 ## Ongoing contributions

+### Prior to working on an issue

+Ensure that you personal repository if up to date with the kubestellar repository.
+You can do this by opening your github repository page, check that the selected branch is "main", and press the "sync fork" button.

 ### Select an issue to work on and create a local branch,

 Create a local branch for your work, preferably including the issue number in the branch name